Subset currents on surfaces: Subgroups, inclusion maps and finite index extension

 \begin{lemma} Let $G$ be a hyperbolic group with a finite index subgroup $\gG$ that is isomorphic to a free group of finite rank or a surface group.
 A subgroup $H$ of $G$ is quasi-convex if and only if $H$ is finitely generated. \end{lemma} \begin{proof} The ``only if'' part is known from the property of quasi-convexity.
 Assume that $H$ is finitely generated.
 The intersection $H\cap \gG$ is a finite index subgroup of $H$ since

-Therefore $H\cap \gG$ is also finitely generated (see the following supplementation).
+Hence we see that $H\cap \gG$ is finitely generated.
+Note that a finite index subgroup of a finitely generated subgroup is also finitely generated.
 Since $H\cap \gG$ is a finitely generated subgroup of $\gG$, $H\cap \gG$ is a quasi-convex subgroup of $\gG$ and also a quasi-convex subgroup of $G$.
 Then $H$ is quasi-isometric to $H\cap \gG$ in $G$, which implies that $H$ is a quasi-convex subgroup of $G$. \end{proof}

-\if{0} \begin{supply} We give a short proof for the claim ``any finite index subgroup of a finitely generated subgroup is finitely generated''.
-Let $H$ be a group with a finite generating $A$.
-Let $J$ be a finite index subgroup of $H$.
-Consider the Cayley graph $\Cay (H,A)$ with respect to $A$.
-For the action of $J$ on $\Cay (H,A)$ we can take a compact fundamental domain $\F$ satisfying the condition that $\F$ is connected, $J(\F)=\Cay (H,A)$ and $g\F\cap \F$ is empty or included in $\partial \F$ for any non-trivial $g\in J$.
-Then we can see that the set